 (Note: if you’re looking for traditional, made with bacon grease southern Gravy, then check out this post for real-deal, Southern White Gravy made with bacon grease, as it was intended to be made.)

-This version is based on the classic béchamel, but with distinct differences, so pay attention class!
+This version is based on the classic béchamel and uses butter for those of you who can’t use bacon fat or lard, but with distinct differences, so pay attention class!